-Just the other day I was sitting in a class where we were being instructed on using anchors in our lives.
-The teacher, used as an example, an illustration of propping up newly planted trees with guidelines and stakes.
+The other day I was sitting in a class where we were instructed on using anchors.
+The teacher used as an example an illustration of propping up newly planted trees with guidelines and stakes.
 This instructor suggested we need these supports in life too.
-He went on to say, without them we can be blown over or fall at the slightest test of resolve.
+He went on to say without them.
+We can be blown over or fall at the slightest test of resolve.

 Just as the teacher began identifying what the stakes may represent, I felt a tap on my shoulder.
-The person sitting behind me whispered, “Actually, once you prop up a tree, it needs the support from then on.
-If you want a strong tree, well rooted and able to defend itself against nature, you need to let it stand-alone.”
+The person behind me whispered, “Actually, once you prop up a tree, it needs support from then on.
+If you want a strong tree, well rooted and able to defend itself against nature, you must let it stand alone.”

-This was very interesting to me; unfortunately for the teacher, I sat there thinking of other examples in nature which give us life lessons during the remainder of the class.
+This was very interesting to me; unfortunately for the teacher, I sat there thinking of other examples in nature which gave us life lessons during the remainder of the class.

 Here are some I thought of:

-When we plant a new crop; we must be patient.
-New plants don’t grow over night.
-Plants to be strong need rich soil, water, sunlight, removal of weeds and added nutrients.
-Often in life, when we want things now, when we can’t wait; it doesn’t work.
-Nature isn’t like that; anything worthwhile takes time and proper attention to details.
+When we plant a new crop, we must be patient.
+New plants don’t grow overnight.
+Plants, to be strong, need rich soil, water, sunlight, the removal of weeds, and added nutrients.
+Often, when we want things now and when we can’t wait, it doesn’t work.
+Nature isn’t like that; anything worthwhile takes time and proper attention to detail.
 For us to be strong, our growth comes over time.

-The greatest forests are created by trees growing near each other; close enough to provide assistance to the neighboring trees.
+The greatest forests are created by trees growing near each other, close enough to provide assistance to the neighboring trees.
 No redwood would have ever gained its stature growing alone.
-We need others around us; encouraging us through tough times.
-Then, when we are needed by others; we are there for them.
+We need others around us; to encourage us through tough times.
+Then, when we are needed by others, we are there for them.
 Together we are all better.

 Plants are germinated by surrounding vegetation.
 To have the best of any plant/produce, neighboring plants must be healthy/strong as well.
-It is imperative that when a crop is pollinated it is done by neighboring top quality vegetation.
-A farmer, too have valued crop, needs successful neighbors and will help them.
-We too, will do better in life by making those around us better.
+It is imperative that when a crop is pollinated, it is done by neighboring top-quality vegetation.
+To have valued crops, a farmer needs successful neighbors who will help them.
+We, too, will do better in life by improving those around us.

-I guess my classmate who suggested trees are better off without props is right.
-Learning some of life’s lessons without being sustained by those who think they are protecting us, is necessary.
+My classmate who suggested trees are better off without props is right.
+It is necessary to learn some of life’s lessons without being sustained by those who think they are protecting us.
 Our children need to learn to stand on their own.
 They, like a tree growing without guidelines, will become self-sufficient as a result.
-We may think we are helping; when in fact we may be taking away their ability to survive.
+We may think we are helping, but we may be taking away their ability to survive.